-Several shark species are protected in Australia under the Environmental Protection and Biodiversity Conservation Act 1999 (EPBC Act) and cannot be harvested by fishers.
+Several shark species are protected in Australia under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and cannot be targeted by fishers.
 The department works with the Australian Fisheries Management Authority (AFMA) to minimise the interaction of fishing activity with protected shark species in Commonwealth waters.

 A 2014 assessment by the International Union for the Conservation of Nature on the world's sharks and rays determined that Australia was a leader in the management and conservation of sharks and rays.
 The assessment noted that Australia has put in place science-based management recovery plans for threatened species (white shark, grey nurse shark, whale shark, gulper sharks, school shark, sawfish and river sharks).

 Australia's second National Plan of Action for the Conservation and Management of Sharks 2012 (Shark-plan 2)